libp2p/js-libp2p/examples/auto-relay/README.md

 await node.start()

-console.log(`Node started: ${node.peerId.toB58String()}`)
+console.log(`Node started with id ${node.peerId.toB58String()}`)
 console.log('Listening on:')
 node.multiaddrs.forEach((ma) => console.log(`${ma.toString()}/p2p/${node.peerId.toB58String()}`))
 ```

 The Relay HOP advertise functionality is **NOT** required to be enabled.
 However, if you are interested in advertising on the network that this node is available to be used as a HOP Relay you can enable it.
+A content router module or Rendezvous needs to be configured to leverage this option.

 You should now run the following to start the relay node: